 Many of the rooms are open to visitors to the Barockmuseum, which has a collection of Baroque paintings and sculpture.
 You can visit rooms such as the Dining Room, the Mirror Hall and the Bedroom.
 A highlight is the Marmorsaal or Marble Hall, which is magnificently decorated with stucco reliefs and statues.
 The ceiling fresco, painted by Martino Altomonte in 1716, shows Prince Eugène as Apollo.
 Another interesting room is the Groteskensaal (Hall of Grotesques), decorated with wall murals of grotesques, painted by the German artist Jonas Drentwett in a style similar to those found in ancient Roman houses.
 Also interesting in this room are the bizarrely sculpted heads with extreme facial expressions.
 Not to be missed is the Golden Cabinet, a small but richly decorated room.

 The adjoining Orangery, originally built to provide cover for plants during the winter, is now used for temporary expositions.
 The nearby stables are home to the Schatzhaus Mittelalter, a museum of medieval art with a large collection of paintings and sculptures from the twelfth through the early sixteenth century.

 At the southern end of the park, at the top of the slope, lies the Oberes Belvedere or upper Belvedere.
 This palace, considered the greatest masterpiece of architect Johann Lukas von Hildebrandt, had a purely representative function and contained reception halls and banquet halls.
 Its exterior is much more impressive than the rather modest Unteres Belvedere.
 Especially the main facade, facing south, is magnificent.
 The many sculptures that adorn the facade are a reference to the victory over the Turkish army.
 The rooftop structures are said to evoke tents at Turkish army camps.

 The interior of the Oberes Belvedere was designed by Claude le Fort du Plessy.
-Unfortunately, little of the original interior has been preserved since the building was actively used until the mid-twentieth century.
+Unfortunately, little of the original interior has been preserved, since the building had been actively used until the mid-twentieth century.
 The most impressive hall is the Sala Terrena, where large statues support the vaulted ceiling.